Hong Kong, Shenzhen deluged by heaviest rain on record

 "I've never seen scenes like this before.
 Even during previous typhoons, it was never this severe.
 It's quite terrifying," said Hong Kong assistant nurse Connie Cheung, 65.

 The torrential rain was brought by Haikui, a typhoon that made landfall in the Chinese province of Fujian on Tuesday.
-Although it weakened to a tropical depression its slow-moving clouds have dumped huge volumes of precipitation on areas still soaked by rain from a super typhoon a week earlier.
+Although it later weakened to a tropical depression, its slow-moving clouds have dumped huge volumes of precipitation on areas still soaked by rain from a super typhoon a week earlier.

-Hong Kong's weather bureau issued its highest "black" rainstorm warning, and said more than 200 mm (7.9 inches) of rain was recorded on Hong Kong's main island, the Kowloon district and the northeastern part of the city's New Territories from late on Thursday.
+Hong Kong's weather bureau issued its highest "black" rainstorm warning early on Friday.
+It said more than 200 mm (7.9 inches) of rain was recorded on Hong Kong's main island, the Kowloon district and the northeastern part of the city's New Territories from late on Thursday.

+The alert was lowered by 6 p.m.
+(1000 GMT) but authorities warned of risks from ongoing flooding.

 The city's leader, John Lee, said he was very concerned about the severe flooding in most parts of the territory and had instructed all departments to respond with "all-out efforts".

 Hong Kong authorities shut schools on Friday and told workers to stay at home.
-The city's stock exchange was also shuttered.
+The city's stock exchange was also closed.

-Eric Chan, secretary for administration, said the city's transport network was "severely disrupted" and an "extreme conditions situation" would be extended to midnight on Friday.
+Eric Chan, secretary for administration, said Hong Kong's transport network was "severely disrupted" and an "extreme conditions situation" would be extended to midnight on Friday.

 MTR Corp, which operates the city's rail network, said at least one line was shut while others were operating with delays.
 One video clip showed metro workers wading waist-deep in a station.

-Some roads were partly washed, including a main route to the city's southern beaches.
-A car was swallowed up by a metres wide pothole when one section of road collapsed, social media pictures showed.
+Some roads were partly washed out, including a main route to the city's southern beaches.
+A car was swallowed up by a metres-wide pothole when one section of road collapsed, social media pictures showed.

-Rescue workers took one person to hospital who was dead on arrival, a television news channel reported.
+A person taken by rescue workers to hospital was pronounced dead on arrival, a television news channel reported.

-The city's cross-harbour tunnel, one of main arteries connecting Hong Kong island to Kowloon, was inundated and a shopping mall in the Chai Wan district was half-submerged.
+Hong Kong's cross-harbour tunnel, one of the main arteries connecting the island to Kowloon, was inundated and a shopping mall in the Chai Wan district was half-submerged.

 Some passenger and cargo clearance operations at two border points between Hong Kong and Shenzhen were suspended due to flooding.